betterscientificsoftware/bssw.io/Articles/Blog/2024-11-s3c-metrics.md

 2. What aspects of sustainability are most important to you?
 3. How do you measure those aspects (which sustainability metrics do you collect)?
 4. What do you want to know that you can't measure today?
-   <br>And additional discussions on the Slido questions from the introduction:
 5. What does sustainability mean for your scientific/research software?
 6. Which sustainability metrics are you using or would like to use for your projects?
 And why?